• Skip to main content

 Swedish Semla Bun (Lent bun)

-Now for the method.
-The tangzhong technique, I’ve incorporated it in to nearly all of my enriched bread dough recipes.
-The result is soft, fluffy buns, that stay fresh a little longer.
-What is it you ask?
-A Japanese yeasted bread technique that involves cooking a portion of flour and liquid, heated to boiling, until it thickens to a paste.
-It’s then cooled and added to the flour along with the other ingredients.
-It’s as simple as that.
+I’ve incorporated tangzhong into nearly all of my enriched bread dough recipes.
+The result is soft, fluffy buns that stay fresh a little longer.
+So what is it?
+It’s a Japanese bread technique involving cooking a portion of flour and liquid into a paste.
+Once cooled, it’s added to the flour with the remaining ingredients.
+Simple as that.

-I firmly believe this recipe for Semlor Buns benefits from a slow prove in the fridge overnight.
-The dough is easier to work with in view of the gluten having time to relax fully.
+I firmly believe this recipe benefits from a slow overnight prove in the fridge.
+The dough becomes much easier to handle, as the gluten has time to relax fully.
 There’s no need to warm the milk before adding the yeast either.

-Shaping the dough into little buns can take a little practice, however cupping your hand and rolling in a circular motion at the same time will eventually create a neat ball.
-Once the buns are baked and cool you have two options, slice across the top or cut in a triangular shape.
-You then remove approximately a third of the crumb to use in the filling.
+Shaping the dough into buns takes a little practice.
+Cup your hand and roll in a circular motion — you’ll soon create a neat ball.
+Once baked and cooled, you have two options: slice across the top or cut a triangular shape.
+Remove roughly a third of the crumb to use in the filling.

 Swedish Semlor